 Mumps mortality in England and Wales, 1901 to 1999 (mumps vaccination started 1988, in MMR)

 England and Wales mortality for measles, scarlet fever, whooping cough (pertussis), diphtheria and smallpox, 1838 to 1978.
 See the huge outbreak of smallpox in 1870, after 70 years of mass smallpox vaccination in the UK, with 2 laws mandating vaccination having been passed and almost 100% compliance.
 There was no vaccine for scarlet fever.

 United States mortality rates from various infectious diseases from 1900 to 1965.
 Notice the diphtheria and typhoid graphs almost match each other, despite the fact there was no widespread use of a typhoid vaccine.
 There was no vaccine for scarlet fever.

 (Vital Statistics of the United States 1937, 1938, 1943, 1944, 1949, 1960, 1967, 1976, 1987, 1992; Historical Statistics of the United States— Colonial Times to 1970 Part 1; Health, United States, 2004, US Department of Health and Human Services; Vital Records & Health Data Development Section, Michigan Department of Community Health; US Census Bureau, Statistical Abstract of the United States: 2003; Reported Cases and Deaths from Vaccine Preventable Diseases, United States, 1950–2008)

-Massachusetts tuberculosis, diphtheria, typhoid, measles, and smallpox mortality rates from 1861 to 1970 (although US national records did not begin until 1900, records in some cities began earlier, and give us a chance to see what was going on before 1900).
+Massachusetts tuberculosis, diphtheria, typhoid, measles, and smallpox mortality rates from 1861 to 1970 (although US national records did not begin until 1900, records in some areas began earlier, and give us a chance to see what was going on before 1900).
 There was no widespread use of a vaccine for typhoid.